sureshsajja/sureshsajja.github.io/_posts/2016-09-21-two-way-ssl-authentication.markdown

 ![Certificate Select](/images/CertSelect.jpg)

-We can on board as many clients we wanted this way.
-But what if client wants to use their own certificates.
+We can onboard as many clients we wanted by generating client certificates using our root CA.

+But, what if client wants to use their own certificates.
 How can server accommodate this?
-We will see next.
+Alternatively, we should understand how to handle multiple CAs for validating end user Client Certificates.

+There are two approaches through which we can achieve this.

+1. combining root CAs into one big file and specifying it as `SSLCACertificateFile` This approach is preferable if we have very less number of root CAs to manage.
+2. Placing root CAs into a directory and generating hash symlinks.
+This directory should be specified against `SSLCACertificatePath`

+Read [here](https://blog.g3rt.nl/client-certificate-authentication-apache.html) for more information on second approach.

 ### References